Middle East latest: Top leaders attend an Iranian Revolutionary Guard general's funeral

 “What we have received from colleagues is that the vaccination went without major issues yesterday,” he told reporters at a regular U.N. briefing in Geneva.
 He expressed hopes that a “humanitarian pause” will be respected in north and south Gaza over the next six-to-eight days.

-Jasarevic said 92,821 children aged under 10 received the jabs on Monday, the first day of the new phase of the vaccination campaign.
+Jasarevic said 92,821 children aged under 10 received the vaccine on Monday, the first day of the new phase of the vaccination campaign.

 “No one wants to see any child paralyzed (because of polio),” Jasarevic said.
 “But there are so many other problems that people in Gaza are facing, and we need sustained access.”